 When a mouse strain is generated or imported into an animal facility the genotype and background strain should be verified.
 Detailed information about how the genetically altered (GA) strain was created needs to be recorded and stored (e.g. background strain, gene-editing technique used to create the strain, copy number for insertions or precise deletion/mutation, details of genotyping and sequencing used and the results).
 Having enough information about how a strain was created increases the usefulness of the strain, facilitates strain sharing and increases the reliability of data from experiments using that strain.

 Single nucleotide polymorphism assays (SNP panels) can be used to confirm a background strain, Ideally, the background strain should be confirmed upon arrival of the strain at your facility and periodically when maintaining the colony.

 Any new strain either generated within, or imported into, an animal facility should be archived as soon as possible.
 This acts as a contingency plan protecting the strain from complete loss in extreme circumstances (e.g. pandemic, disaster, or sudden illness of key staff) and ensures greater reproducibility of data if acquired from animals derived from archived stock (i.e. there is limited genetic drift, because there has been less breeding).
 In most cases, freezing sperm from males carrying the genetic modification is sufficient.
 In specific cases, freezing embryos may be more appropriate (e.g. some homozygous strains, wild bred/caught strains).
-See Scenario 8 and Archiving Best Practice for further information about archiving best practice.
+See Scenario 8, Archiving Best Practice and Sharing & Archiving of Genetically Altered Mice for further information on why, when and how to archive strains.
 It is important to keep detailed records of frozen tissues/strains, for both local archiving and repositories.